 Jon Barry retired after the 2006 season.
 He now works as a commentator for ESPN.

 The last time I heard Jon Barry commentate was during the Hawks’ blowout of the Bulls about a month ago.
 Barry tried to convince the audience that Luol Deng had not realised his superstar potential, while simultaneously highlighting his inability to take anybody off the dribble.
 Apparently the dislogic between the two things did not hit home.
-He was also convinced that the reason for the Bulls struggles is a lack of post up offense, seemingly because someone told him this three years ago.
-“You’ll never get anywhere as a jumpshooting team,” says former jumpshooting specialist Jon Barry, as Joe Johnson stretches the lead to 32 with a three point jumpshot.
+He was also convinced that the reason for the Bulls’ struggles is a lack of post-up offence, seemingly because someone told him this three years ago.
+“You’ll never get anywhere as a jump shooting team,” says former jump shooting specialist Jon Barry, as Joe Johnson stretches the lead to 32 with a three-point jump shot.
 Ho hum.

-(For the record, you can get absolutely everywhere as a jumpshooting team.
-You just need to a) be good at jumpshooting, and b) play good defense.
+(For the record, you can get absolutely everywhere as a jump-shooting team.
+You just need to a) be good at jump-shooting, and b) play good defence.
 The Bulls are only point B intermittently, and they’re woefully short on point A. So there’s your real problems, Jon Barry.)

-Basden played last year in Turkey for Mersin.
-He didn't play especially well, however, averaging 8.1 points, 4.7 points, 2.1 assists and 2.6 steals per game.
-The all around numbers are pretty good, but Basden shot only 24% from three point range, taking three threes a game.
-He took 174 two pointers, 84 three pointers and 56 foul shots, and ended up totalling 244 points on 258 shots.
+Basden played last year in Turkey for Mersin, averaging 8.1 points, 4.7 points, 2.1 assists and 2.6 steals per game.
+The all-around numbers are pretty good, but Basden shot only 24% from three-point range, taking three threes a game.
+He took 174 two-pointers, 84 three-pointers and 56 foul shots, and ended up totalling 244 points on 258 shots.
 That’s not good.
 But then, he always was defense-first.